+^{• 9.1} Job is upset before an inaccessible God.
+The Creator's greatness does not console the one who suffers without being heard.
+The misfortune of a single just one distorts creation.

+Again, Job not only questions evil, but also the very situation created by human existence with its freedom.
+The God who made us free persons must also be a Person, and as long as he does not speak to us, his silence may be interpreted as a refusal to dialogue and a proof of indifference toward us.

+Can a mortal be just before God (v.
+2)?
+The same question is found in 4:17 and 22:2.
+This guilt feeling and the opposite feeling of hostility towards God are two sides of the same coin: the human condition is unacceptable as long as God makes people who cannot find him.

-5He moves mountains before they are aware; he overturns them in his rage.
-6He makes the earth tremble and its pillars quake.
-7He commands the sun, and it does not shine; he seals off the light of the stars.
-8He alone stretches out the skies and treads on the waves of the seas.
-9He made the Bear and Orion, the Pleiades and every constellation.
-10His wonders are past all reckoning, his miracles beyond all counting.
-Is 13:13 Ps 114:7 Is 40:22 44:24 11 He passes by, but I do not see him; he moves on, but I do not notice him.
-12 If he snatches away, who can stop him?
-Who can say to him, "What are you doing?"
-13 God does not turn back when angered; before him Rahab's cohorts cowered.
-14 How then can I answer him and find words to argue with him?
-15 If he does not answer when I am right, shall I plead with my judge for mercy?
-16 Even if I appealed and he answered, I do not believe that he would have heard.
-17 He who crushes me for a trifle and multiplies my hurt for no reason.
-18 He does not give me time to breathe, but fills me with grief without pause.
-Rom 9:20- 21 19 If it is a contest of strength, he is mighty.
+16Even if I appealed and he answered, I do not believe that he would have heard.
+17He who crushes me for a trifle and multiplies my hurt for no reason.
+18He does not give me time to breathe, but fills me with grief without pause.

+19If it is a contest of strength, he is mighty.
 If a matter of justice, who will summon him?
-I were innocent, my own mouth would condemn me; if blameless, it would pronounce me guilty.
-21 But am I innocent, after all?
+20If I were innocent, my own mouth would condemn me; if blameless, it would pronounce me guilty.
+21But am I innocent, after all?
 I do not know, and so I find my life despicable.

 22 It is all the same!
-And this I dare say: both blameless and wicked - he destroys.
+And this I dare say: both blameless and wicked-he destroys.
 23 When disaster brings sudden death, he mocks the despair of the innocent.
-24 When a nation falls into a tyrant's hand, Ec 9:2-3 Ec it is he who makes the judges blind.
-But if it is not he - who else then? for I know I shall be held accountable.
-4:1 for I know I shall be held accountable.
+24 When a nation falls into a tyrant's hand, it is he who makes the judges blind.
+But if it is not he-who else then?

 25 Swifter than a runner are my days; without a shred of joy they fly away.
-26 They skim along like reed canoes or like eagles swooping on their prey.
-27 If I resolve to forget my affliction, to smile and change my expression, 28 my trials make me fear
+26 They skim along like reed cances or like eagles swooping on their prey.
+27 If I resolve to forget my affliction, to smile and change my expression, 28 my trials make me fear for I know I shall be held accountable.
+29 In any case if I am to be condemned, why should I bother in vain?
+30 If I washed my body with snow and cleansed my hands with soap, who could lay his hand upon both of us.
+34He would remove from me the rod of God and his terrors which frighten me.
+35 But it is not so.
+Then I will speak to myself alone without fear.